MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 		- cannot upload data directly to Redshift (need additional applications; or use Kinesis Firehose instead)
 	- **Kinesis Video Stream**
 	- **Kinesis Firehose**
-		- no data persistence: need to process data immediately
+		- **no data persistence**: need to process data immediately
-		- easiest way to load streaming data into data stores and analytics tools
+		- easiest way to **load streaming data into data stores and analytics tools**
 		- can use Amazon Kinesis Data Firehose in conjunction with Amazon Kinesis Data Streams if you need to implement real-time processing of streaming big data
+		- nealy real-time (slightly slower than Kinesis Data Streams)
 		- optional: Lambda function to analyze on the fly
+		- only supports S3, Redshift, Elastisearch, HTTP endpoint (does NOT support DynamoDB)
 	- **Kinesis Analytics**
 		- works with both Streams and Firehose
 		- analyze data on the fly inside either Kinesis service (instead of using a Lambda function)
-		- then saves data in downstream service
+		- then saves data in downstream service.
+- auto scaling
+  - can use AWS application auto scaling
+  - can also use Amazon Kinesis Scaling Utilities

 ### On-premise service
 - Database migration service (DMS)